hw-studio-fall17/week-3-B/README.md

 * If you are having trouble getting the gradient to go across the whole page.
 Try adding `background-attachment: fixed;`
 * Make all of the `author`s a smaller font size.
 * Put a border around the `built-strong-box` .
-* Change the color of the text inside to white.
+* Change the color of the text inside `built-strong-box` to white.
-* Center the text.
+* Center the text in `built-strong-box`.
-* Make the width shorter.
+* Make the width of the `built-strong-box` shorter.
-* Use the CSS `float` property to move this box to the right.
-Hint: Google CSS float property
+* Use the CSS `float` property to move the box.
+Hint: Google "CSS float property".

 ## Level Three
 ![level three](/images/level-3.png)
-* Change the `background` from a `linear-gradient` to be the mountain image that is in your `images` folder.
+* Change the `background` from a `linear-gradient` to be the mountain image in your `images` folder.
 Check out this [link](https://teamtreehouse.com/community/how-do-i-add-a-background-image-in-the-css-file) for help.
 HINT: You are not using a link so you will be accessing the image with something like `url(images/example.jpg)`.
 * Can you only see the clouds in your background image??
 Resize the image to fit the page.
 HINT: the answer is on the same [link](https://teamtreehouse.com/community/how-do-i-add-a-background-image-in-the-css-file) from above.
 * Increase the `font-size` of your heading.